-The Dutch government has implemented a support package in response to the coronavirus disruption, which includes loan guarantees for small and medium-sized enterprises, tax payment deferrals, extraordinary compensation of labour costs for entrepreneurs (under certain circumstances) and one-off payments for the hardest hit industries, thereby supporting corporate borrowers and keeping unemployment low.
-In H1 2020, BNG Bank offered a moratorium to clients with loans of less than €2.5 million.
-This moratorium resulted in only €7.4 million of payment holidays attributed to 21 customers, compared to the bank's loan book of €89 billion.
+The Dutch government has implemented in 2020 a support package in response to the Covid crisis, which includes loan guarantees for small and medium-sized enterprises, tax payment deferrals, extraordinary compensation of labour costs for entrepreneurs (under certain circumstances) and one-off payments for the hardest hit industries, thereby supporting corporate borrowers and keeping unemployment low.
+In 2020, BNG Bank offered a moratorium to clients with loans of less than €2.5 million.
+This moratorium resulted in only €7 million of payment holidays attributed to 11 customers, compared to the bank's loan book of €86 billion.
+All deferred payments have since been received, and in 2021 moratorium was no longer offered to clients.